JordanRL/never-argument-type/README.md

 There are several languages which contain a bottom type, some of which use `never` as their bottom type.
 The behavior described in this RFC is in fact how `never` behaves and can be used [in TypeScript](https://blog.logrocket.com/when-to-use-never-and-unknown-in-typescript-5e4d6c5799ad/), which also uses `never` as its bottom type.

-Scala also uses the bottom type to denote covariant parameter typing, though the bottom type in Scala is `Nothing`.
+Scala also uses the bottom type to denote covariant parameter polymorphism, though the bottom type in Scala is `Nothing`.

 ## Proposal